Robust brain age estimation from structural MRI with contrastive learning: Acknowledgments

 \section{Acknowledgments}

 We acknowledge ISCRA for awarding this project access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CINECA (Italy).
 This work was granted access to the HPC/AI resources of IDRIS under the allocation 2023-AD011013473R1 made by GENCI.
-Data collection and sharing for the Alzheimer's Disease Neuroimaging Initiative (ADNI) is funded by the National Institute on Aging (National Institutes of Health Grant U19AG024904).
+Data collection and sharing for the Alzheimer's Disease Neuroimaging Initiative (ADNI) is funded by the National Institute on Aging (National Institutes of Health Grant U19AG024904). \rebuttal{This work was implemented on the RAMP~\citep{kegl2018ramp} platform with the support of François Caud at the DATAIA Institute funded by the ``France 2030'' program ANR-22-CMAS-008.}